The Perfect Pasha

-I'm calling about your ad for an "ugly attic" for rent on Constantinople Street?...
+"ugly attic" still for rent on Constantinople Street?...
 Yes.
 I understand.
 You get what you pay for.
 What I'd like to know is if there's any hope that it can be decorated like a palace.
-I have lots of rugs and pillows, and a cat named Pasha.
+I'm a bellydancer and I have lots of rugs and pillows... and a cat with entitlement issues.

-The drips continue.
+We hear a DIAL TONE.
+The DRIPS continue.
 Topaz sits in silence with Pasha on her lap.
 Suddenly, the ceiling over the dance floor collapses.

 Topaz dials back again.

 T-H-I-B-A-D-O-U-X. We got disconnected.
 No. It's not a joke.
 I'll take your ugly attic.

 EXT.
 VINTAGE DINER - DAY

-Topaz sits down at the counter.
+Topaz sits on a stool at the counter.

 I’d like a sweet tea please.